bundlewrap/bundlewrap/docs/content/guide/cli.md

 ## bw diff

 Show differences between two or more nodes.
-Generates a list of items that are different together with their item-hash.
+Generates a list of items that are different together with their item hash.
 Use `bw items` to further inspect them.

 ```none
 $ bw diff mynode yournode